 Prices of Boeing's Supporting Requirements.

-For the period of performance listed in Attachment 1 for each Product Seller will provide to Boeing Five (5) Shipsets of the Products listed in Attachment 1 at no charge to fulfill Boeing’s Supporting Requirements.
-If Boeing require additional quantities of Supporting Requirements, Seller will provide them at Production Price.
+For the period of performance listed in Attachment 1 for each Product, Seller will provide to Boeing Five (5) Shipsets of such Products at no charge to Boeing, to fulfill Boeing’s Supporting Requirements.
+If Boeing requires additional quantities of Supporting Requirements, Seller will provide them at Production Price.

 Packaging and Shipping.